-If big cities interest you there is plenty to see and do in Bristol, a city in the southwest that has a strong maritime history.
-There are approximately half a million people living in Bristol with a strong university population, making this a vibrant city to discover if you are venturing onwards to explore more of the south of England.
+If big cities interest you there is plenty to see and do in Bristol.
+This is a city in the southwest that has a strong maritime history.
+With approximately half a million people living in Bristol, it is a vibrant and charismatic city.
+Many of those are university students, making this a youthful stopover city with a lot of charm.

 Getting there & Planning your Stay

-Visiting the South of England is easy for travellers visiting from abroad as London serves as an international hub with connections to everywhere in the world.
+Visiting the South of England is easy for travellers visiting from abroad.
+London will be your first port of call.
+From there, London serves as an international hub with connections to everywhere in the world.

-The best way to explore the South of England is by rental car as this gives you the freedom to see the countryside at leisure without restricting yourself to trains and buses, although the public transport system is great if you would prefer not to drive.
+The best way to explore the South of England is by renting a car.
+This gives you the freedom to see the countryside at leisure without restricting yourself to trains and buses.
+Although the public transport system is great if you would prefer not to drive!

 Holiday homes are a great way to experience the English countryside in an authentic way and feel like a local.
-The Big Domain have a great selection of homes throughout the United Kingdom and some of our favourite cottages can be found in the Cotswolds.
+The Big Domain has a great selection of homes throughout the United Kingdom.
+Some of our favourite cottages can be found in the Cotswolds (seriously post-card worthy!)